 Look at your spending habits.
 How and when did you spend your money all month?
-If you bought a coffee or snack every day, you can brew your own at home and buy snacks in bulk to cut costs.
+Are you spending too much going out to lunch every day?
+It takes work, but the savings you get from bringing your lunch from home can really add up.